 As the world dives deeper into the unknown in many different arenas, there are a growing number of believers who are beginning to hear God in a whole new way.
 Really, many of us have been hearing it for nearly two decades.
 Some longer, some shorter, but the general consensus is that there is a second-wave New Testament church on the rise.

 We can find the New Testament Church intimately portrayed throughout the Book of Acts and beyond.
 We see what the Church Body looked like and sounded like and acted like.
-And if you read it closely and pay attention to the details, you’ll see that that church looks nothing like today’s church.
+And if you read it closely, if you pay attention to the details, it’s there.
+That church looks nothing like today’s church.

-These days, it seems that you should just expect the title of laughing stock if you mention what was commonplace for those early Christians.
-If you believe in supernatural healing, deliverance, casting out demons, life-changing home church services, prayer groups, and bold faith, why, that’s absurd.
+These days, it seems that you should just expect the title of laughing stock if you mention what was commonplace for those early Christians in the New Testament.
+If you believe in supernatural healing, deliverance, casting out demons.
+If you think of life-changing home church services, prayer groups, and bold faith, why, that’s absurd.

 Should we not listen to Jesus’ own words when He said, immediately preceding His ascension, “…Go ye into all the world, and preach the gospel to every creature.
 He that believeth and is baptized shall be saved; but he that believeth not shall be damned.
 And these signs shall follow them that believe; In my name shall they cast out devils; they shall speak with new tongues; They shall take up serpents; and if they drink any deadly thing, it shall not hurt them; they shall lay hands on the sick, and they shall recover.”
 (Mark 16:15-18, KJV, emphasis mine)?

-No, there’s no way it makes sense that He was only speaking to the twelve.
+No, there’s no way it makes sense that He was only speaking to the twelve there in the New Testament.
 Over the last 2000 years, we have seen too much.
-I, myself, have seen too much, experienced too much, and received too much to allow that lie to sink in and take root.
+I have seen, experienced, and received too much to allow that lie to sink in and take root.

-I know, I know… it’s a sickening thought as it should be!
+I know, I know… it’s a sickening thought…as it should be!
 And if you happen to have eyes to see and ears to hear, you should study further and allow the Holy Spirit to guide your understanding.
-1 John 2:27 tells us, we will not need any man (or woman) to teach us, but that anointing (which comes through the baptism of the Holy Ghost) teaches us ALL THINGS.
+1 John 2:27 tells us, we will not need any man (or woman) to teach us.
+The anointing (which comes through the baptism of the Holy Ghost) teaches us

 The New Testament church was powerful.
-It was driven by men and women who had walked with Jesus Himself, and then with His disciples and apostles.
-The Body, which was comprised of those who had experienced the Holy Ghost, baptism in the Name of Jesus Christ, for the remission of sins, just as Peter had taught in Acts 2:38, and the capacity for serving in every way necessary, all to God’s great glory.
+It was driven by men and women who walked with Jesus Himself.
+And then with His disciples and apostles.
+The Body, comprised of those who received the Holy Ghost, baptism in the Name of Jesus Christ, for the remission of sins, just as Peter taught in Acts 2:38, and the capacity for serving in every way necessary, all to God’s great glory.

-Those believers went from house to house, preaching, teaching, healing, delivering, baptizing, and discipling those who would go on to do the same.
-And as often as they celebrated the Passover meal, which was the “Last Supper,” they did it in remembrance of Jesus, just as Jesus had instructed.
+Those New Testament believers went from house to house, preaching, teaching, healing, delivering, baptizing, and discipling those who would go on to do the same.
+And as often as they celebrated the Passover meal, which was the “Last Supper,” they did it in remembrance of Jesus, just as Jesus instructed.